How do you train a squad that doesn't fade?

 Team average weekly distance, club week 2 through 43.
 Pre-season, in-season, late season, off-season.
 The pre-season-to-in-season drop is shallower than the textbook prescription.
 Most professional programs drop weekly volume to 60 to 70 percent of pre-season values once the season starts.
 Kintetsu's in-season squad-mean was 85 percent of pre-season.
 This was intentional.
 We worked hard all year, with an emphasis on maintaining match output.

-The peak in-season week (wk 16, 20,149 metres) sits within 33 metres of the highest pre-season week, which was wk 2 at 20,182 metres.
+The peak in-season week matched the biggest pre-season week almost to the metre.
 Match weeks were maintenance-volume weeks with a quality bias, not recovery weeks.

 Holding high-end aerobic and repeated-effort capacity into late-game minutes means training those qualities through the season.
 Our 85% in-season retention is the data version of that.